Javier Trujillo was born in Lima, Peru where he studied Classical Guitar at the

 different classical guitar masters related to the Omni Foundation of the Performing Arts.

-While playing with different bands and ensembles in the Bay Area, Javier explored both classical and popular music with Vibo Simfani, Proyecto Lando, Ajayu, just to name a few.
+While playing with different bands and ensembles in the Bay Area, Javier explored both classical and popular music.
 He felt the need to further investigate the Afro-Peruvian guitar and became engaged with the style, exploring the different rhythms and possibilities in the music of his country.

 Wasska Project has the need to show different genders and styles of music from South America adding contemporary guitar effects/cajon/voice and with a small touch of academic classical guitar ideas.

 Mariela Herrera was born in Santiago de Chile, Chile, and has been singing and